The mutual information saga

 • We also do not have to model \(P_{XY}\) as a multivariate normal distribution transformed by diffeomorphism \(f\times g\) – we can use Gaussian (or Student) mixtures!
 We quickly built a prototype of model-based mutual information estimation with mixtures, which can provide uncertainty quantification on mutual information in the usual Bayesian manner.

 Let’s finish this post at the place where we started: in Beyond normal we could apply diffeomorphisms to transform continuous \(X\) and \(Y\) variables.
-The Monte Carlo estimator from The mixtures and the critics applies in exactly the same manner also to the case when \(X\) is discrete variable and \(Y\) is continuous, which is exactly the case we investigated many years ago!
+The Monte Carlo estimator from the follow-up manuscript applies in exactly the same manner also to the case when \(X\) is discrete variable and \(Y\) is continuous, which is exactly the case we investigated many years ago!

 Footnotes